0xPr0f/RealmClash/webapp/README.md

 - rename env to .env.local, add your project ID from wallet connect
 - start application `npm run dev`

+#### Issues Details

+Currently, the front end has not been equipped to be able to equip or detach weapon on this route /charactercard/[id]

 ## How to play game